-The Williamsburg Health Foundation works in partnership with local health and human service agencies to build capacity for nonprofit work in our community.
-This page lists resources identified as powerful tools for the support and growth of nonprofit agencies.
-This resource page is a work in progress.
-WHF welcomes your feedback and suggestions for other resources to share here.
-To contact us, write email@example.com
+The Williamsburg Health Foundation works to build capacity for nonprofit work in our community.
+This page lists resources identified as powerful partners, collaborators, and opportunities for the support and growth of nonprofit agencies in Greater Williamsburg.
+Resources updated 8.2019

-The Office of Community Engagement partners with non-profits to create positive community-driven social change.
-We offer the opportunity to share volunteer needs in our weekly student volunteer listserv, host a volunteer fair in the September, networking and resource sharing events in fall and spring, and we funded a limited number of internships focused on students completing capacity projects for local non-profits.
-Visit our community partners webpage for details, and email firstname.lastname@example.org if you would like to have a one-on-one conversation.
+The Office of Community Engagement (OCE) partners with nonprofits to create positive community-driven social change.
+OCE offers the opportunity to share volunteer needs in its weekly student volunteer listserv, hosts a volunteer fair in the September, and holds networking and resource sharing events in fall and spring.
+OCE funds a limited number of internships focused on students completing capacity projects for local nonprofits.
+Visit the community partners webpage for details, and email email@example.com for a one-on-one conversation.

 Did you know that GuideStar was founded in Williamsburg?
 And it still has its main office here?
 Let’s hear it for the hometown hero for charity in America!

 For a nonprofit organization, completing your GuideStar profile gives you a competitive edge.
 According to GuideStar, “updating your GuideStar Nonprofit Profile ensures that prospective donors and funders will find the accurate, timely information about your organization.
 Your information will be seen by the 8 million users who visit GuideStar each year and millions more who visit the 200+ charitable applications and websites that are powered by GuideStar.”